Follow Us On:

 At the outbreak of war, the Congress Party had passed a resolution during the Wardha meeting of the working-committee in September 1939, conditionally supporting the fight against fascism, but was rebuffed when they asked for independence in return.
 Gandhi had not supported this initiative, as he could not reconcile an endorsement for war (he was a committed believer in non-violent resistance to tyranny, used in the Indian Independence Movement and proposed even against Adolf Hitler, Benito Mussolini, and Hideki Tojo).
 However, at the height of the Battle of Britain, Gandhi had stated his support for the fight against racism and of the British war effort, stating he did not seek to raise a free India from the ashes of Britain.
 However, opinions remained divided.

-The Congress Working Committee meeting at Wardha (14th July, 1942) passed a resolution demanding complete independence from the British government.
+The Congress Working Committee, in its meeting held at Wardha on July 14, 1942, passed a resolution demanding complete independence from the British government.
 The draft proposed massive civil disobedience if the British did not accede to the demands.
 However, it proved to be controversial within the party.
 A prominent Congress national leader Chakravarti Rajgopalachari quit the Congress over this decision, and so did some local and regional level organizers.
 Jawaharlal Nehru and Maulana Azad were apprehensive and critical of the call, but backed it and stuck with Gandhi’s leadership till the end.
-On August 8, 1942 the Quit India Resolution was passed at the Bombay session of the All India Congress Committee (AICC).
-In his Quit India speech that day at Gowalia Tank, Bombay, and Gandhi told Indians to follow non-violent civil disobedience.
+On August 8, 1942, the Quit India Resolution was passed at the Bombay session of the All India Congress Committee (AICC).
+In his Quit India speech, that day at Gowalia Tank, Bombay, and Gandhi told Indians to follow non-violent civil disobedience.
 He told the masses to act as an independent nation.
 His call found support among a large amount of Indians.